fjalvingh/fjalvingh.github.io/site/content/pdp-1144/rl02/c2-initial-tests/index.md

 ## Replacement with 74F403

-I could not find a 9403 on Ebay (it turned out I made an error searching for it).
+I could not find a 9403 on Ebay (it turned out I made an error searching for it, and apparently the real code is N9403).
 But there is a replacement: the 74F403 is the same chip.
 I found two of those on Ebay, in Germany, and ordered those.
 I removed the dead one and added a handcrafted socket because I had none for the odd form factor of this chip:

 ![removed 9403](9403-removed.png)